A double scale fast algorithm for the transient evolution of a resonant tunneling diode: The time-dependent algorithm

-Recall first that in the initial work \cite{PrSj}, the One Mode Approximation was presented in the time dependent case with a simplified model.
-Then, let us start with the descritpion, in the One Mode Approximation, of the decomposition of a wave function $\Psi_k(t)$ solution to the transient Shr\"odinger equation \eqref{schInst} for a given frequency $k$.
-The One Mode Approximation consists in the decomposition:
+Let us start with the description of the decomposition of a wave function $\Psi_k(t)$ solution to the transient Schr\"odinger equation \eqref{schInst} for a given frequency $k$.
+We look for $\Psi_k(t)$ of the form: